 The Deterra Project: Preventing Prescription Medicine Abuse

-If each of these pouches are used to capacity, there will be 1.3 million fewer pills available to fall into the wrong hands in our community, alone.
+If each of these pouches are used to capacity, 1.3 million pills will not be available to fall into the wrong hands in our community.
 These pouches will be distributed to individuals who typically do not have the capacity to utilize one of the many locked DUMP boxes that are available in our community.
 These pouches make it easy and convenient for individuals to destroy unused prescription medicine in their own homes.

 The user-friendly pouch deactivates prescription drugs and renders contents safe for landfills.
 After filling the specially formulated pouch with prescription drugs and regular tap water, it can be sealed and thrown away with the household trash.